 Help with travel

 If you live in London, you can travel free on buses, tubes and other transport when you reach the age of 60, but only within London.
-In Wales, you can get a bus pass when you reach the age of 60.
+In Wales, you can get a bus pass from the age of 60.

 Most towns also have their own dial-a-ride scheme available if you find it difficult to use public transport.
-See your local Age UK or Yell.com for details of schemes in your area, and read what are the alternatives to driving? for more information.
+See your local Age UK or Yell.com for details of schemes in your area.
+For tips and ideas on getting around without your own car, read our article on What are the alternatives to driving?

-To apply for a bus pass, got to this page on gov.uk.
+Find information on how to apply for a bus pass on gov.uk.

 Help with health costs

-If you’re aged 60 or over, you’re entitled to free prescriptions and eye tests.
-If you have a low income or get certain benefits, such as the guarantee credit part of Pension Credit, you might also be entitled to free dental treatment, glasses and the cost of travel to hospital.
+Dental benefits for over 60s include free dental treatment if you are claiming certain benefits, including the guarantee credit part of Pension Credit, Income Support, Income-related Employment and Support Allowance, Income-based Jobseeker’s Allowance or Universal Credit.
+You might also be entitled to free dental treatment, glasses and the cost of travel to hospital.

 War Widow(er) Pension

-If you’re unsure which benefits you might be entitled to, use an online benefits calculator, such as this one at Turn2us.
+If you’re unsure which benefits you might be entitled to, try the Turn2us online benefits calculator, which calculates means-tested benefits and carers allowance.
 You’ll be asked a number of questions about your personal circumstances, then offered guidance on which benefits you might be eligible for.

 Read about Attendance Allowance and the payment rates, plus tips on applying and completing the form.

-Learn how Personal Independence Payment (PIP) can help with some of the extra costs associated with long-term illness ...
+Personal Independence Payment can help with some of the costs associated with long-term illness or disability.

 Find out about the State Pension, including information on State Pension age and how much you’ll receive.